 The former R&GV station was named “Scottsville” until 1903 when it was renamed “Pixley” after a station agent who served many years.
 The depot’s name was changed to “Oatka” in 1906, which still did not reflect its true location.
-The present depot was built around 1909 and soon after the name was changed to “Industry,” after the newly established state school for boys.
+The present depot was built around 1909 and the name was changed to “Industry” on October 20 after the newly established state school for boys across the street.
 The depot features two waiting rooms, separated by the agent’s office.
 It was custom of the time to provide separate waiting areas so that men could smoke and say unpleasant things without offending the delicate female patrons.
 In later years, the separate waiting room was used to segregate inmates from the state school from the public.

 Erie Railroad Industry Depot, 1910